Mandeep-Rathee/Bagel-benchmark/README.md

 <a> We show a demo for Movie Reviews dataset.</a>
  <p> <i class="bi bi-file-earmark-pdf"></i><a href="https://arxiv.org/pdf/1911.03429.pdf" rel="permalink">Movie Reviews dataset</a> </p>

+ Click here to to create the graphs from the text

 <p>1. <i class="bi bi-file-earmark-pdf"></i><a href="https://github.com/Mandeep-Rathee/Bagel-benchmark/blob/main/bagel_benchmark/dataset/create_movie_reviews.py" rel="permalink">Generate the graph from text.</a> </p>
 for example, for the text